simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Allow to log to STDERR in the logging.handler option.
   * Allow use of stream wrappers (e.g. s3://) in paths.
   * Improve 'update or insert' handling for different SQL drivers
+  * The default algorithm within the TimeLimitedToken-class has been bumped from SHA-1 to SHA-256 as announced by deprecation notice in 1.15-RC1

 ### metarefresh
   * The algorithm to compute the fingerprint of the certificate that signed